 The Isolation Conversation – Education

-We are thrilled to introduce our third episode, ‘The Isolation Conversation – Education’ which will launch next week.
+We are thrilled to introduce our third episode, ‘The Isolation Conversation – Education’.
 Featuring Mark Stokes – Chief Technical Officer at Attollo Intranet, Alex Pearce – Owner at BFC Networks, Darren Hemming – Teaching and Learning Lead at Cloud Design Box and Mark Jones – Head of Physics and Director of E-Learning at Oldham Hulme Grammar School.